canjs/canjs/guides/components.md

 @demo can/guides/components/scope-0.html

-When bindings are used like this, the scope function is called back with the element's context, the element, and the event.
+When bindings are used like this, the viewModel function is called back with the element's context, the element, and the event.

-### Scope value functions
+### ViewModel value functions

-Scope functions can also be called for their value.
+viewModel functions can also be called for their value.
 For example:

     can.Component.extend({
       tag: "todos-editor",
       template: "<form can-click='toggle'>{{visibility}}: "+
                   "{{#if visible}}<input type='text'/>{{/if}}"+
                 "</form>",
-      scope: {
+      viewModel: {
         visible: true,
         toggle: function(context, el, ev){
           this.attr("visible", !this.attr("visible") )